-7.RP.A.1 Content Standards Compute unit rates assoc fractions, including ratios of iated with ratios involving both simple and complex f quantities measured in like or different units.
+7.RP.A.1 · Content Standards iated with ratios involving both simple and complex f quantities measured in like or different units.
 Explanations Analyze proportional relation and problems in real-world onships and use them to solve mathematical problems context.
 Content Limits Rational numbers - some items may include one rational number and one whole number (other than 1), but the bulk of items from this standard should involve ratios expressed as fractions, including complex fractions Ratios can be expressed as fractions, with ":", or with words Units can be the same or different across the two quantities Context Context is allowed.
-Sample Ta sk Demands Common Item Formats Students will be required to ratio from information wi table or mathematical prob o find a unit rate for a given ithin a situational context, lem.
+Sample Task Demands Common Item Formats - o find a unit rate for a given ithin a situational context, plem.
 Equation response Graphic Response Multiple Choice Response Multi-Select Response Table Response

 Minimally Proficient Partially Proficient Identify unit rates associated with ratios involving simple fractions, including ratios of quantities measured in like units.
 Compute unit rates associated with ratios involving simple fractions, including ratios of quantities measured in like units.
-Proficient Highly Proficient Compute unit rates associated with ratios involving both simple and complex fractions, including ratios of Interpret unit rates associated with ratios involving
+Proficient Highly Proficient Compute unit rates associated with ratios involving Interpret unit rates associated with ratios involving